-In converting printed text to another medium, the Assistant Director of Student Success Counseling will try to honor the student's preference.
-However, depending on the date the material is presented to the department, the quality of the printed material, the volume, and the expected time for return.
-The Assistant Director of Student Success Counseling must decide the most appropriate medium.
+In converting printed text to another medium, the Assistant Director of Student Success will try to honor the student's preference.
+However, the expected time for return depends on the date the material is presented to the department, the quality of the printed material, the volume, and the expected time for return.
+The Assistant Director of Student Success must decide the most appropriate medium.
 The student must agree not to copy and distribute alternative format materials to others, which may infringe copyright laws.